HMC Searcher

-HMC Searcher is one of four cutter ships operated by UK Border Force in the role of patrolling the waters of the United Kingdom.
+HMC Searcher is one of four UKBF 42m Customs Cutter ships operated by UK Border Force in the role of patrolling the waters of the United Kingdom.
 She was launched by Damen Shipyards in the Netherlands in 2002.

 History

 HMC Searcher entered service in 2002 with what was then HM Customs and Excise (HMCE).
 HMCE merged with the Inland Revenue in 2005, and the cutter fleet became part of the newly founded HM Revenue and Customs.
 In 2008, the fleet transferred to the UK Border Agency, which was established to maintain the UK border.
 She now operates as part of the UK Border Force fleet of five cutters.

 Prefix

 From the merger of the Inland Revenue and HM Customs and Excise into HM Revenue and Customs on 18 April 2005, customs cutters changed their prefix from "HMRC" (His Majesty's Revenue Cutter) to "HMCC" (His Majesty's Customs Cutter).
 Following the transfer to the UK Border Agency this was shortened to the present "HMC" (His Majesty's Cutter) and a new livery was applied to the fleet.